 If there is not a support group in your area:

 - Consider starting your own!
 You don’t need to be a mental health professional to run an effective support group.
-Take a look at our Guide to Starting a Support Group here.
+Please take a look at our Guide to Starting a Support Group here.

 - Join an online or phone-based support group.
 There are many well-run online support groups that you can access from ANYWHERE in the world.
 Click here to learn more.